Then you’re in sync with the Zohar, classic book of Kabbalah. The Zohar says: the omer count is a search for Shechinah within.

 What is the Zohar?

 The Zohar is a mystical novel about the adventures of 2nd century Rabbi Shimon bar Yochai and his students.
 They wander the countryside, teaching Torah.
 But they have a particular slant.
 For them, the Torah explains the deep metaphysical structure of the universe.
 The stories and laws teach about the sefirot.
-The sefirot are forms that divine energy takes as it flows out of Eyn Sof.
-We know them as basic spiritual concepts: potential, wisdom, understanding, love, judgment, beauty, eternity, splendour, grounding, and presence (Shechinah).
+The sefirot are forms that divine energy takes as it flows out of Eyn Sof (divine infinity).
+We know the sefirot as basic spiritual concepts: potential, wisdom, understanding, love, judgment, beauty, eternity, splendour, grounding, and presence (Shechinah).
 The sefirot weave together into a spiritual map of reality.
 They sparkle with creative and procreative energy.
 Some are more motherly; others are fatherly.
 They come together in the Great Parent of the universe.
 The Great Parent has a changing balance of male and female qualities.
 It births and sustains everything that is.

 What is the Omer?